I’ve seen it happen dozens of times.

 1. Financial risk

-Landlords are understandably skittish about leasing to young companies without much credit history.
+Landlords are understandably skittish about leasing office space to young companies without much credit history.
 A well-established law firm that’s been in business for 10 years will present less risk than a startup with a year’s runway.
 The riskier they perceive your business, the higher your security deposit.

 There is no general rule of thumb to use.
 I’ve seen security deposits range from $0 for a Fortune 500 company up to an amount equal to 100% of the landlord’s out-of-pocket costs.